Lindahe0707/Find-the-Largest-Digit/README.md

 - Convolutional Neural Network

-All architectures were tested through batch training of two hundred samples at a time for twenty epochs.
+All architectures were tested through batch training of two hundred samples at a time for 20 epochs.